Published October 2017

 The following pie chart shows world consumption of butylenes:

 ETBE is used exclusively as an octane improver, while the vast majority of MTBE is used as an octane improver, with the remainder being consumed in the production of high-purity isobutylene.
 Isobutylene serves as a raw material for MTBE and ETBE, as well as for isooctane.
 Butylenes may also be blended directly into gasoline for volatility control.
 They are also marketed with propane and butanes as liquefied petroleum gas (LPG).

-Japanese consumption of butylenes is expected to remain stagnant during 2015–20.
-Chemical applications account for about 65.5% and fuel uses for 34.5%, led by ETBE at 65.5%, but are forecast to grow at only 0.3% annually during 2015–20.
+Japanese consumption of butylenes is expected to increase only slightly during 2017–22.
+Chemical applications account for about 62% and fuel uses for 38%, led by alkylates.